vail130/orinoco/README.md

 A daemon to monitor data stream statistics through Sieve.

 ### Configuration
-Orinoco can read from a config file.
+Litmus can read from a YAML config file.
 It supports everything that can be passed in the command line (except config file paths), and is the only way to set up custom event triggers.